 Charlotte's North End has the lowest street connectivity index and sidewalk availability for areas surrounding Uptown Charlotte.
 Gaps in the sidewalk network and lack of crosswalks put people in danger and prevent them from walking and biking.

 Sustain Charlotte is working with the North End Community Coalition to calm traffic and make the community more walkable and bikeable.
-This area spans 8 neighborhoods: Graham Heights, the Park at Oaklawn, Druid Hills, Greenville, Genesis Park, Lockwood, J.T.
+This area spans 8 neighborhoods: Druid Hills, Tryon Hills, Graham Heights, Park at Oaklawn, Genesis Park, Lockwood, J.T.
 Williams and Brightwalk at Historic Double Oaks.

 Residents at a recent gathering of the North End Community Coalition.